12 Comments

 If you take the Sam Abrams position, even a new administration can never enact a neutral policy without being accused of bowing out at the wrong time.
 Something always has people riled up, and natural disasters (!) do disrupt travel, including travel to campus.
 (In the olden days, when Hurricane Hugo hit as my brother was starting med school in Charleston, students just coped.)

-God’s Path -Road Less Taken's avatar
+Path of God - Road Less Taken's avatar

 Fog of war